theobald-software/theobald-software.github.io/content/_en/yunio/table-and-views.md

 2. Enter the name of the Table or View to be extracted in the field **Search by name** (1) or search for description of a Table.
 Use wildcards ( * ) if needed.
 ![SAP-Table-or-Views](/img/content/yunio/Search-table-view.png){:class="img-responsive" width="750px"}
 3. Click **[Search]** (2) to display the search results.
 4. Select a source file from the list of available search results (3).
-The extraction settings of the *SAP Table and Views* open automatically.<br>
+The extraction settings of *SAP Table and Views* open automatically.<br>

 The *SAP Table and Views* settings consist of the following subsections: